What Equipment Do I Need to Grow Marijuana Indoors?

 As the plants enter the flowering phase, they start to give off that pungent odor we all know and love – unless you’re the neighbors.
 Carbon filters are the answer to that terpene-rich, skunky weed smell.
 You definitely don’t want to get a cheap carbon filter – make sure you stick to reputable brands when it comes to this essential piece of equipment!

 Circulating fans simulate nature’s gentle summer breeze.
-The more the merrier here, just make sure they have adjustable speed settings – you’ll noticed I said gentle breeze, not gusting tornado.
+The more the merrier here, just make sure they have adjustable speed settings – you’ll notice I said gentle breeze, not gusting tornado.

 You’ll need containers to grow the plants in.
 You can use plastic pots, fabric pots, buckets, totes, or planter beds.
 Just make sure you have a container(s) to grow your plants in.
 If you’re growing in soil (which would be my suggestion), use the largest containers you can fit in your grow space – your plants will thank you for the added root space.